-If for many years, the padel professional circuit, the World Padel Tour (WPT) and the International Paddle Federation (FIP) were cold, it's a thing of the past.
-Javier Porras, the Director General of the WPT entrusts us with the working tracks of the WPT.
+If for many years the professional padel circuit, the World Padel Tour (WPT) and the International Padel Federation (FIP) were cold, that's in the past.
+Javier Porras, the General Manager of the WPT, entrusts us with the working paths of the WPT.

 In Advanced Thinking: The unification of rankings between WPT and FIP